LinusTebbe/LinusTebbe/README.md

 I currently work as a software engineer at CHECK24 Hotel, but do _some_ freelance work on the side

-You can reach me easiest by shooting me an E-Mail via linus@tebbe.dev
+You can reach me easiest by contacting me an E-Mail using hello@tebbe.dev